GrayDeveloper/edulib/README.md

 cd edulib
 ```

-Configure your environment variables, using the provided `.env` files as templates:
+Rename `example.env` files as the templates:

 `./BACKEND/.env`

 `./FRONTEND/.env`

+**You don't need to change any environment variables, for the default setup using Docker!**

 Deploy using Docker: